Exponential Savings in Agnostic Active Learning through Abstention: Introduction

 The risk \eqref{rp} was analyzed in the seminal work of \citet{Chow70}.
-The statistical analysis in the context of passive learning is provided in \citep{Wegkamp06, Bartlett08}.
+The statistical analysis in the context of passive learning was first provided in \citep{Wegkamp06, Bartlett08}.
 The authors consider the reject option as an action available not only to the learner but also to the classifiers in the base class.
-For an extensive survey and some related results, we refer to \citep{Freund04, Elyaniv10, cortes2016learning, yan2016active}, and \citep{Elyaniv17}.
-Recent work on passive \citep{bousquet2019fast} and online learning \citep{neu2020} show that if the learner is given an option to abstain, and the risk of Chow \eqref{rp} is used, then the so-called \emph{fast rates} are possible without additional assumptions.
+For a more extensive survey and some related results, we refer to \citep{Freund04, Elyaniv10, cortes2016learning, yan2016active}, and \citep{Elyaniv17}.
+Recently \citet{bousquet2019fast, neu2020} show that if the learner is given an option to abstain, and the risk of Chow \eqref{rp} is used, then the so-called \emph{fast rates} are possible without additional assumptions in passive and online classification.
 There is also a line of research devoted to active learning in the non-parametric setup not covered in this paper \citep{castro2008minimax, koltchinskii2010rademacher, minsker2012plug, locatelli17a, locatelli18a}.
 An extension of our results to the non-parametric setup is the natural direction of future work.

 In the context of active learning, Chow's risk has been recently analyzed in \citep{shekhar2020active}.
 The authors consider a non-parametric classification problem and make some margin-type assumptions, which is different from our setup.
 Chow's risk is also connected to surrogate losses appearing in the context of active learning in \citep{hanneke2019surrogate}, where the main purpose of using these losses is to simplify the computational problems associated with minimizing the binary loss.
 In particular, their statistical results are always not better than for the binary loss, which is again different from our findings.